mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    When bgp bestpath aigp is disabled, BGP does not use AIGP tie-breaking rules unless paths have the AIGP attribute.

    Disabled by default.

+.. clicmd:: bgp bestpath use-imported-attributes

+   When routes are leaked between VRFs using ``import vrf``, the bestpath selection process by default uses the source VRF's path attributes (AS path length, Origin, MED, Originator-ID) for comparison.
+This command changes the behavior to use the imported path's attributes instead.

+   Disabled by default.